 Choosing and designing examination

-Examination is a central part of the course and is one of the factors that most strongly affects how the students approach the learning in the course.
+Examination is a central part of a course and is one of the factors that most strongly affects how the students approach the learning in the course.
 The examination can, correctly designed, affect both what and how the students learn.
 The following advice, reflection questions and recommendations are developed to support you as an examiner in the process of thinking about examinations.

 Process for selecting and designing examination